livz/livz.github.io/_posts/2017-08-23-Exploring-Procdot.md

 * Don’t show the the *"Sequence"* column (*Options -> Select Columns*)
 * Show the *"Thread ID"* column (*Options -> Select Columns*)

-Finally, when exporting from Procmon, use the CSV output file format.
+Finally, when exporting from Procmon, remember to use the CSV output file format.

 ## Walkthrough
 This section and the next are a concise overview of some of the features *I* found to be interesting and useful.
 For the full list of features check the website.
 In a nutshell, ProcDOT shows information about the files accessed by the processes, Windows registry keys, network communication, spawned processes and threads and more.
 Also, a few [analysis tutorials](http://www.procdot.com/videos.htm) are available on the official website.
 Check them out as well.

 To get a feeling of its features, I’ll use Procmon data only (no PCAP), captured during a drive-by infection, exploiting a vulnerable Flash player.
 The attack vector is not important here really.
-I want to understand if I can use Procdot to : provide me with some starting points for in-depth analysis, Understand the correlation between events (processes, file writes, registry keys)
+I want to understand if I can use Procdot to:
+* Provide me with some starting points for in-depth analysis
+* Understand the correlation between events (processes, file writes, registry keys)

 ## Features
 * The GUI interface is **intuitive and easy to use**.
 You can nagivate quickly between events, zoom in/out, and get a picture of what's happened: